egberts/egberts.github.io-src/content/articles/vim-debugging.md

 But I got mine `git clone` from [Kergoth's Github](https://github.com/kergoth/vim-hilinks).

-Files are in "VimBall" format and often denoted using `.vba` filetype.
+Files are in "vimball" format and often denoted using `.vba` filetype.

 If you retrieved your file from Dr. Chip, execute: